Measuring Guide: Trews

 - Hip/Seat: This refers to your widest point around the bum.

-- Length - Outside and Insire Leg: From the waist previously found, for military or argyll styles, measure down the outside of the leg to the desired length and repear for the inside leg from the crotch to the desired length.
+- Length - Outside and Inside Leg: From the waist previously found, for military or Argyll styles, measure down the outside of the leg to the desired length and repeat for the inside leg from the crotch to the desired length.

 Slim Figures